fvaleri/strimzi-debugging/sessions/002/README.md

 $ cat /tmp/listener.crt /tmp/intermca.crt /tmp/rootca.crt > /tmp/bundle.crt
 ```

-Note that the listener certificate must not be a CA and it must includes a SAN for each broker route, plus one for the
+The listener certificate must not be a CA and it must includes a SAN for each broker route, plus one for the bootstrap
-bootstrap route.
+route.
 This is an example of how it should look like.

 ```sh
 $ kubectl get routes